Arisuzea/PunkCity/README.md

 ![PunkCity Header](PunkCity_header.png)

 > *Night City doesn't respect you.
 It doesn't see you as anybody.*
+>
-> *Survival is not a right it's a privilege.
+> *Survival is not a right—it's a privilege.
 Earn your place, or become another body on the street.*

 ---